Arianna Foster

 - Bobby Flay, American Chef

-Cooking Filet Mignon vs Cooking Sirloin
+Filet Mignon vs Sirloin Cooking Tips

 Cooking methods can also affect the flavor profile and tenderness of each cut.

 You should cook sirloin steak grilled or pan-fried over medium-high heat and cook to medium-rare or medium.
 Top sirloin is a forgiving cut of meat that can also be roasted in the oven instead of grilled.

 On the other hand, it is best to cook filet mignon using high-heat methods such as grilling, broiling, or cast-iron skillet searing.
 Because it is so low in fat, this steak is easy to overcook.